Pentlandite

 Pentlandite is an iron–nickel sulfide with the chemical formula (Fe,Ni)9S8.
 Pentlandite has a narrow variation range in nickel to iron ratios (Ni:Fe), but it is usually described as 1:1.
 In some cases, this ratio is skewed by the presence of pyrrhotite inclusions.
 It also contains minor cobalt, usually at low levels as a fraction of weight.

 Pentlandite forms isometric crystals, but it is normally found in massive granular aggregates.
 It is brittle with a hardness of 3.5–4 and specific gravity of 4.6–5.0 and is non-magnetic.
-It has a yellowish bronze color and a metallic lustre.
+It has a yellowish bronze color and a metallic luster.

 Pentlandite is found in abundance within ultramafic rocks, making it one of the most important sources of mined nickel.
 It also occasionally occurs within mantle xenoliths and "black smoker" hydrothermal vents.

 Etymology

-It is named after the Irish scientist Joseph Barclay Pentland (1797–1873), who first noted the mineral at Sudbury, Ontario.
+It is named after Irish scientist Joseph Barclay Pentland (1797–1873), who first noted the mineral at Sudbury, Ontario.

 Identification

-Physical & Optical Properties
+Physical and optical properties

 In the field, pentlandite is often confused with other sulfide minerals, as they are all brassy yellowish in color and have a metallic luster.
 For this reason, the best way to discern pentlandite is by its paler color, lack of magnetism, and light brownish bronze streak.
 In contrast, pyrite, pyrrhotite and chalcopyrite will all display much darker streaks: brownish black, greyish black, greenish black respectively.
 When looked at using reflected light ore microscopy, it possesses key diagnostic properties such as octahedral cleavage, and its alteration to bravoite, a pinkish to brownish violet sulfide mineral that occurs in euhedral to octahedral crystals.
-Pentlandite usually develops as granular inclusions within other sulfide minerals (mainly pyrrhotite), often taking the shape of thin veins or "flames."
+Pentlandite usually develops as granular inclusions within other sulfide minerals (mainly pyrrhotite), often taking the shape of thin veins or "flames".
 Although pentlandite is an opaque mineral, it exhibits a strong light creamy reflectance.

-Mineral Associations
+Mineral associations

 Pentlandite occurs alongside sulfide minerals such as bravoite, chalcopyrite, cubanite, millerite, pyrrhotite, valleriite, as well as other minerals like chromite, ilmenite, magnetite, and sperrylite.
+It is chemically similar to mackinawite, godlevskite and horomanite.

+Pentlandite is synonymous with folgerite, horbachite, lillhammerite, and nicopyrite.

-Pentlandite Group
+Pentlandite group

-The pentlandite group is a subdivision of rare minerals that share similar chemical an structural properties with pentlandite, hence the name.
+The pentlandite group is a subdivision of rare minerals that share similar chemical and structural properties with pentlandite, hence the name.
 Their chemical formula can be written as XY8(S, Se)8 in which X is usually replaced by silver, manganese, cadmium, and lead, while copper takes the place of Y. Iron, nickel, and cobalt have the ability to occupy both X or Y positions.
 These minerals are: